Rosa Luxemburg

-Early life (1871–1890)
+Early life (1871–1889)

-Rozalia Luksenburg was born on 5 March 1871 in Zamość, a town in the Russian-controlled Congress Poland.
+Rozalia Luksenburg (she later adopted the spelling "Luxemburg") was born on 5 March 1871 in Zamość, a town in the Russian-controlled Congress Poland.
 She was the fifth and youngest child of a moderately well-off, assimilated, secular Jewish family.
 Her father, Elias (or Eduard) Luxemburg, was a timber merchant with a German education who was sympathetic to the Polish national movement.
 Her mother, Lina Löwenstein, was descended from a long line of rabbis.
 The family was committed to the values of the Haskalah, the Jewish enlightenment movement, and embraced progressive European culture.
 The family had largely abandoned a conscious Jewish life; they spoke Polish and German at home, and Rosa, like her four siblings, received a secular education.
 She had a complex relationship with her Jewish identity; while proud of her heritage, she rejected any specific Jewish political cause, insisting that the suffering of Jews was no worse than the often murderous oppression of other peoples by European imperialism.
 She stated later in life: "I have no special corner of my heart for the [Jewish] ghetto.
 I feel at home in the entire world wherever there are clouds and birds and human tears."
 As such, the Jewish socialist Bund held no attraction for her, and her concerns consistently transcended nationality.

 In 1873, the family moved to Warsaw to seek better business opportunities, a better education for their children, and to escape the ever-present anti-Jewish sentiment and Orthodox-Hasidic dominance in Zamość.
 At age five, Luxemburg developed a hip disease, probably a congenital hip dislocation.
 It was misdiagnosed as tuberculosis and resulted in a year-long confinement in a cast, during which she taught herself to read and write.
 The illness left her with a permanent limp, a condition that deeply affected her and which she later blamed her parents for not detecting earlier.